cmwfx/Agent-and-Web-cafe-management/README.md

 ## Database Structure

-The application uses a Supabase database with the following structure:
+The application uses a Supabase database with the following tables:

 ### lock_codes Table